Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 1. In the TodoListClient project, open `App.config`.
 1. Find the app key `ida:ClientId` and replace the value with the ApplicationID (Client ID) for the *TodoListClient-v2* app copied from the app registration page.
 1. Find the app key `todo:TodoListScope` and replace the value with the scope of the TodoListService-v2 application copied from the app registration in the **Expose an API** tab, but replace the scope by `.default` (of the form ``api://<Application ID of service>/.default`` if you followed the instructions above)
-   > Important: Use the `api://<Application ID of service>/.default` and not `api://<Application ID of service>/.access_as_user`, so that the permissions of the Web API get rolled-up in the client's consent screen.
+   > Important: Use the `api://<Application ID of service>/.default` and not `api://<Application ID of service>/access_as_user`, so that the permissions of the Web API get rolled-up in the client's consent screen.

 1. [Optional] If you want your application to work only in your organization (only in your tenant) you'll also need to Find the app key `ida:Tenant` and replace the value with your AAD Tenant ID (GUID).
 Alternatively you can also use your AAD tenant Name (for example, contoso.onmicrosoft.com)
 1. [Optional] If you changed the default URL for your service application, find the app key `todo:TodoListBaseAddress` and replace the value with the base address of the TodoListService project.
 You will need to do that when you deploy your Web API.

 ### Step 4: Run the sample

-Clean the solution, rebuild the solution, and run it.
+Clean the solution, rebuild, and run it.
 You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.

 When you start the Web API from Visual Studio, depending on the browser you use, you'll get: